IBM/ibm-satellite-storage/config-templates/ibm/ocs/README.md

 1) Delete all the assignments and configurations created
 2) Remove the finalizer on the OcsCluster resource and delete it
-3) You'll have to manually first delete the `openshift-storage` namespace after removing finalizers on the resources under it
+3) You'll have to first delete the `openshift-storage` namespace after removing finalizers on the resources under it
 4) After that, you have to delete the `local-storage` namespace after removing finalizers on the resources under it
 5) run this command for all the nodes to clean-up the files created by OCS.
 ```